solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc_to_rest_advanced/_index.md

 protoc -I${GOOGLE_PROTOS_HOME} -I${PROTOBUF_HOME} -I. --include_source_info --go_out=plugins=grpc:. --include_imports --descriptor_set_out=descriptors/proto.pb bookstore.proto
 ```

-which is responsible for generating our binary descriptors and writing them out into `docs/examples/grpc-json-transcoding/bookstore/descriptors/proto.pb` in the Gloo repo.
+which is responsible for generating our binary descriptors and writing them out into `docs/examples/grpc-json-transcoding/bookstore/descriptors/proto.pb` in the Gloo Edge repo.

 ## Configure the gateway with a gRPC to JSON Transcoder

 Next we need to configure our `Gateway` to handle gRPC to JSON transcoding using our generated descriptors.
 Since yaml can't handle binary data, we need to encode the binary descriptor set for our gRPC service in base64 (standard encoding).
-From the root of the Gloo repo:
+From the root of the Gloo Edge repo:

 ```shell script
 cat docs/examples/grpc-json-transcoding/bookstore/descriptors/proto.pb | base64